 One Way Sync from Cloud to Local

-In Account tab of the pop-up window, select “Choose folders”.
+Step 2: In Account tab of the pop-up window, select “Choose folders”.

-One Way Sync Software - MultCloud
+OneDrive One Way Sync Software - MultCloud

-Next, OneDrive one way sync from one account to another by specifying one account as source and the other account as destination in Cloud Sync tab.
-And, make sure that “One-way Sync” is selected as the sync method.
+Step 3: Enter “Cloud Sync” page of MultCloud, Next, sync OneDrive one way from one account to another by specifying one account as source and another account as destination.

-- There are altogether 7 kinds of one-way sync methods at your choice in General Options: Simple Sync, Mirror Sync, Move Sync, Cumulative Sync, Update Sync, Incremental Backup Sync and Full Backup Sync.
+- There are altogether 8 one-way sync modes at your choice in “Options”: Simple Sync, Mirror Sync, Move Sync, Cumulative Sync, Update Sync, Incremental Sync, Full Backup Sync, and Real Time Sync.